-2. Regulation on serious cross-border threats to health25
+2. Regulation on serious cross-border threats to health

 The new regulation on serious cross-border threats to health reattributed an existing task performed by the Scientific Committee on Health, Environmental and Emerging Risks (SCHEER) to ECHA, EEA, EFSA, EMA and also to the European Centre for Disease Prevention and Control and the European Monitoring Centre for Drugs and Drug Addiction.
 The regulation requires the agencies, on the request of the Commission, to carry out a risk assessment of the potential severity of the threat to public health, including possible public health measures when there is an alert of a cross-border threat of chemical origin.
-The responsibility for rapid risk assessment for risks of a cross-border threat of chemical origin is shared between the ECHA and the EFSA based on their mandate and for risk of a cross border threat of threats of environmental origin, including those due to the climate, are shared among the ECHA, the EFSA and the EEA based on their mandate.
+The responsibility for rapid risk assessment for risks of a cross-border threat that is linked to medicinal products and medical devices is assigned to the EMA, for risks of a cross-border threat of chemical origin is shared between the ECHA and the EFSA based on their mandate and for risk of a cross border threat of threats of environmental origin, including those due to the climate, are shared among the ECHA, the EFSA and the EEA based on their mandate.
 The agencies will have to set up and maintain a continuous readiness to provide rapid risk assessments and on the request provide the requested risk assessment.

-3. European Partnership for the Assessment of Risks from Chemicals (PARC)26
+3. European Partnership for the Assessment of Risks from Chemicals (PARC)